anonymousthing/blog/_posts/2022-05-17-nintendo_switch_4k.md

 ## But how's the latency?

 Very good!
-Pretty much unnoticeable to the naked eye when comparing the post-upscaled mpv stream on my left monitor, and a passthrough HDMI on the right.
+Pretty much unnoticeable to the naked eye when comparing a passthrough HDMI vs the post-upscaled mpv stream.
 I had to record it using super slow-mo on my phone (960fps) to be able to see any difference.
 I manually counted about ~21 frames delay in the output 30fps video (700ms), so at a 960/30 = 32x slowdown, that is about 22ms of latency.

 I'm not entirely sure how I have less latency than the results in the capture card comparisons I linked in Step 1 of my instructions, perhaps since mpv is running fully unbuffered?
 Take my measurements with a grain of salt, I only did it with my smartphone in 2 minutes (which could be doing post-processing, interpolation, etc) and I didn't do any extensive testing with a proper lag tester.